vroenVen/boardgame/rules/Wind Tiles.md

 - N/NW/NW counts as a NORTH triplet.
 Cardinal direction takes precedence (this means that SW/W/NW counts as a WEST triplet)
 - The above means that you CANNOT call KAN on a wind run.
 (W/NW/N can't KAN SW/NE, SE/E/NE can't KAN S/N)
 - The above means you CAN call KAN in certain scenarios.
 (NE/NE/N CAN KAN N/NE, but not E)
 - NE/NE/NE is a honor triplet.
-If you KAN NE/NE/NE with N or E, it becomes the cardinal you kan it with.
+If you KAN NE/NE/NE with N or E, it becomes the cardinal you KAN it with.
 - NE/NE/NE counts as an honor triplet/North Triplet/East Triplet/Wind Triplet for yaku purposes

 ## Seat Wind/Round Wind